fabiangunzinger/causal-inference-notes/chapters/stats_of_online_experiments.md

 - He does use Bernoulli sampling, which is what I need for online experiments.
 I just don'f fully understand how his perspective fits into the Imbens Rubin book / Athey Imbens one.

+- Also, use my notes in Obsidian.
+There is a lot there.

 ## Assumptions